 Two-thirds of aged care residents – 67% – suffer from ‘dysphagia’, which means ‘swallowing problem’.

-That’s a significant number – in a dining room of sixty resident, a total of forty will have dysphagia.
 Dysphagia can affect healthy people, but it can also be the result of a stroke, head and neck cancer, dementia, and Parkinson’s disease.

-Not surprisingly, failure to properly manage dysphagia can be fatal.
+Failure to properly manage dysphagia can be fatal.
 People with dysphagia can choke, become malnourished or dehydrated, or get pneumonia.

 How can you tell if someone has dysphagia?